 - Watching a comedy is a great way to boost feelings of wellbeing

-- Seek help for the root causes of buried emotions with the help of a Holistic Lifestyle Coach
+- Seek help for the root causes of buried emotions with the help of a Nutrition and Lifestyle Coach

 - Not drinking enough water.
 Dehydration means that your body is unable to flush out toxins.
 Your liver being most active at night, will have to work harder to detox this consequently, disrupts your sleep